 These paintings reveal unexpected territories.

 Kelly was born in Indianapolis, Indiana.
 She received her BFA in Studio Art from Hollins University.
 In 2005 she joined an artists collective called the Magic Twig Community.
 In 2008 she graduated from the MFA program at the University of North Carolina Greensboro.
-While painting is her primary medium, she continues other interests including: music, photography and bead-work.
+While painting is her primary medium, she continues other interests including: music and animation/video.
 In 2015 she was awarded a professional fellowship through the Virginia Museum of Fine Arts.
 She currently lives and works in Richmond, Virginia.